Blog & Insights

 If GCC–global talent pipelines succeed, Western corporations may:

-The GCC could become an alternative sourcing region—similar to how India became a major technology talent center two decades ago.
+The GCC could become an alternative sourcing region.

 5. Western Governments May Strengthen Their Own Dark Talent Activation Initiatives